Coronavirus digest: Japan extends state of emergency, months before Olympics | DW | 02.02.2021

 The mutation has occurred in the already more contagious UK B.1.1.7 variant, Calum Semple, a member of the Scientific Advisory Group for Emergencies, said on public broadcaster BBC radio.

-The mutation in the South African and Brazilian variants have sparked concerns about vaccine effectiveness.
+The mutation in the South African and Brazilian variants has sparked concerns about vaccine effectiveness.

 Meanwhile, authorities in England began a door-to-door mass testing drive targeting 80,000 people living in areas where cases of the highly infectious B.1.1.7 variant have been found.